 Greene teaches that the Puritan's objective to America was to escape the religious prosecution of the early Stuarts and create a redemptive religious community for themselves in the New World.
-Greene also argues that puritans had a powerful social and spiritual dimension in New England.29 Through their cultural influence, their societies were highly patriarchal and deeply rooted in local communities.
-The majority of these households were nuclear, where marriage began a new family unit.30 They often brought with them their political and religious leaders over from the old world.
+Greene also argues that puritans had a powerful social and spiritual dimension in New England.
+Through their cultural influence, their societies were highly patriarchal and deeply rooted in local communities.
+The majority of these households were nuclear, where marriage began a new family unit.
+They often brought with them their political and religious leaders over from the old world.
 Like New Mexico, the household serves as a patriarchic tool that would control settlers from the top down.
-Greene says that New Englanders' devotion to traditional ideas and social hierarchy and acceptance of their magistrates' authority had a lasting effect in the colony.31 control to land access.
+Greene says that New Englanders' devotion to traditional ideas and social hierarchy and acceptance of their magistrates' authority had a lasting effect in the colony.

+Building on ideas of New Englander's devotion to tradition and social hierarchies, Anderson states that the settlement patterns of settlers were influenced by land ownership and control to land access.
 Anderson also argues that colonists had the power to implement their land distribution requirements and that colonial officials did not supervise townspeople's activities.
 Through this indirect rule, Anderson says colonists developed a "scriptural precedent" in which "no town would be without a church, and no church would be without a town."
 What further differentiated New Englanders from England was their immediate ownership of land opposed to leasing land.
 Through New Englanders' settlement patterns, puritan ideology, and cases of land disputes, Anderson believes that New Englanders' experience formed a foundation in which settlers navigated through a fine line of economic competition and congregational equilibrium.
 Their covenants embody their unique imperative to live with and through their Christian neighbors.
 But the covenant also provided a mechanism that kept order in a society made up of equals.
 Unlike their New Mexican counterparts, settlers did not have to balance church and colonial government to shape their communities, instead they commanded their community's polities and land.
 They did not have to compete with one another as much as New Mexico settlers did for resources.